koii-network/docs/concepts/what-are-tasks/what-are-tasks/gradual-consensus.md

 ## **Why is it gradual?**

-One of the major limitations of stake-based games is the potential for an actor with a large amount of tokens to temporarily take over the system and potentially even extract rewards unfairly.
+One of the major limitations of stake-based games is the potential for an actor with a large amount of tokens to temporarily take over the unfairlysystem and potentially even extract rewards .
 Koii tasks naturally avoid this issue by slowing down reward distributions and using proportionately high numbers of audit nodes compared to task executors.

 ## **How does it work?**